Hawaii Tickets

 • 1930s–1950s: Halona Blowhole and the nearby cove gain popularity as a scenic stop for locals and early tourists.
 Photographers and visitors are drawn to the dramatic ocean views, cliffs, and erupting blowhole.

-• 1960s–1970s: The Halona Blowhole Lookout and roadside pull-off areas are developed, providing safe public access to the site while preserving the natural cliffs and blowhole formations.
+• 1960s–1970s: The Halona Blowhole lookout and roadside pull-off areas are developed, providing safe public access to the site while preserving the natural cliffs and blowhole formations.

 • 1990s: The blowhole becomes a well-known stop on southeastern Oahu sightseeing tours, attracting travelers, photographers, and tour groups seeking dramatic coastal views.